New Study Claims That the 'Black Death' Was Spread By Humans, Not Rats - Slashdot

 It wasn't the rats, it was from the fleas carried by the rats.
 A rat bite is a rare thing, comparatively to a flea bite.

-Re:That wasn't the prevailing theory every (Score:4, Interesting)
+Re:That wasn't the prevailing theory every (Score:5, Insightful)

 It is shortening the transmission cycle by 2-3 hosts, which is borne out by the speed at which the disease spread.
 Besides, humans are not generally happy with co-habbiting with rats, and endeavor to prevent/reduce their presence, as such, the window for human/rat flea transfer is probably minimal at best.
 Human to Human flea/lice transfer on the other hand, is pretty freaking easy.